microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

 To run tests in "watch" mode, as you make changes to components, run `npm run test:watch`.

+To automatically generate the test coverage report, add the `--coverage` flag to the `test` script defined in [package.json](RetrospectiveExtension.Frontend/package.json).
+After the test run is completed, coverage statistics will then be reported in the newly created `coverage` directory.

 #### Mocks

 In order to simulate API calls and some external module functionality, jest mocks were created and utilized.
 Mocks that